 I was procrastinating on the internet a couple of Fridays ago, as one does, and came across a Cup of Jo post about how real women dress professionally.
 The outfits were cute, but the point came up in the comments: what about us ladies living in cold weather cities?
 Now, I’ve been a somewhat-professional office-worker for almost a decade in a northern county.
 And, I haaate being cold.
-So welcome to (my) definitive guide on how to stay warm while looking professional:
+So welcome to (my) definitive guide on how to dress professionally in cold weather:

 If you take away one thing from this entire post it’s this: wear practical boots, and change into work shoes when you get to the office.
 It’s so much easier to keep your entire body warm if you have warm and dry feet.
 Plus your work shoes will last longer if you aren’t exposing them to salt and slush.